Date: 7 December 2013. Anchoring.

 of Carrabelle in the Gulf of Mexico.

-checked or listened to the weather forecast which predicted the winds
+listened to the weather forecast which predicted the winds clocking

-clocking around.
-Thus after midnight as the winds started kicking from a
+around.
+Thus after midnight as the winds started kicking from a new

-were exposed to the brunt of both the stronger winds and rough seas.
+direction, they were exposed to the brunt of both the stronger winds and

 One sailboat was dragging anchor.
 Although he had his